From 8000 BCE: First traces of people living in what is today’s Algeria. These are probably the ancestors of today’s Berbers.

 430: Vandals destroy the Roman rule in North Africa, and the region is dissolved into many small kingdoms.

-534: Algeria is conquered by Emperor Justinian 1, and becomes a part of the East Roman Empire (what would become the Byzantine Empire).
+534: Algeria is conquered by Justinian, and becomes a part of the East Roman Empire.

 8th century: Berbers form their own kingdoms, and take Shi’i Islam as their creed.